gardener/landscaper-service/docs/usage/AvailabilityMonitoring.md

 ### Healthwatcher

-The `HealthWatcher` controller runs on `AvailabilityCollection` spec change or periodically and collects all availability stati from the `LsHealthCheck` resources.
+The `HealthWatcher` controller runs on `AvailabilityCollection` spec change or periodically and collects all availability statuses from the `LsHealthCheck` resources.
 Additionally, the status from the landscaper on the same core cluster is collected to ensure laas operability.
 Each `LsHealthCheck` resource has a `LastRun` timestamp.
 A configureable timeout may set the status for the landscaper to `Failed`, if the `LastRun` field is too old.
 Failed checks will be logged.

 ### AVUploader